nuboat/ScalaOfLife/README.md

-Scala Pair
+Scala Of Life
 ===================
-Example Code of Scala Pairing
+Game of Life based on Scala Langauge.

 Software Library